 - Free access to BSA Member SAGE Sociology Journal Collection - free access to the full searchable text of over 60 journals published by SAGE and participating societies, encompassing over 45,900 articles and up to 55 years of backfiles.

-- Exclusive access to full-text electronic archives of both BSA journals, Sociology and Work, Employment & Society via SAGE Journals Online.
+- Exclusive access to full-text electronic archives of all BSA journals, Sociology and Work, Employment & Society, Cultural Sociology and Sociological Research Online via SAGE Journals Online.

 - Free member access to the recently launched Cases module of the SAGE Research Methods database, enabling access to over 500 cases, over 300 of which are related to sociology.